GaryGaoYao/OrbitalPSI-GPT/README.md

-# Designing Patient-Specific Orbital Implants with Just Your Words
+# Designing Patient-Specific Orbital Implants with Just Your Words （In Preparation）

 Code repository for **OrbitalPSI-GPT**, accompanying the work: